PaulKinlan/paul.kinlan.me/content/2015-08-03-deep-web-app-linking.markdown

 <br>

-This is the simplest case, [3DTin](https://3dtin.com/) let's you use the app immediatly and then only requires you to sign-in when an action such as Save is initiated.
+This is the simplest case, [3DTin](https://3dtin.com/) let's you use the app immediately and then only requires you to sign-in when an action such as Save is initiated.
 TinkerCAD on the other hand requires you to read up about their service, fill in a long (and slow) form and then finally once you meet all the requirements you can.

-Product landing pages, Login pages and everything that is in the way of the actual web app is equivilent to an App Store install page.
+Product landing pages, Login pages and everything that is in the way of the actual web app is equivalent to an App Store install page.
 These pages **kill** what we value most about the web: [The L and E in SLICE](https://paul.kinlan.me/slice-the-web/).

 I get why we think we need to do it.
 You want to capture the user and get them registered on your systems